singhtal/tal1992/README.md

 #### Contact - +91-7838020998
 #### Linkedin - https://www.linkedin.com/in/iamtalvinder/

- I am working with Publicis Sapient in India as a Full Stack Developer and looking to relocate to Canada and searching for decent job opportunities.
+  I am working with Publicis Sapient in London as a Full Stack Developer and looking to relocate to Canada and searching for decent job opportunities.

  My Online CV - https://www.sveltejs.tech/about/